 \subsubsection{User data and application types}

-Along with the discussion around user data, it's critical to comprehend how user data relates to the specific application.
+Along with the user data captured, it is critical to comprehend how user data relates to the specific application.
 Figure \ref{fig:datacolbubble} shows a bubble chart of various types of user data according to the application to which they are applied.
 The frequency of a certain combination of categories is indicated in each bubble.
-However, unlike previous review studies \cite{Aranha2021, Palomares-Pecho2021, Sanchez2018}, we added a \emph{third dimension} to our bubble charts: a legend with a colour scale that indicates the \textbf{\emph{average study quality score}} of all papers in a given bubble.
-Examining this figure, we found that the \emph{user characteristics} category is the preferred type of user data used in all kinds of proposed applications, particularly in the application of \emph{rehabilitation and HealPM applications}.
-Interaction related and task specific data has a similar pattern as user characteristics.
+However, unlike previous review studies \citep{Aranha2021, Palomares-Pecho2021, Sanchez2018}, we added a third dimension to our bubble charts: a legend with a colour scale that indicates the \emph{average study quality score} of all papers in a given bubble.
+Examining this figure, we found that the \emph{user characteristics} data is the preferred type of user data used in all kinds of applications, particularly in \emph{rehabilitation and HealPM applications}.
+Interaction-related and task-specific data have a similar pattern of usage across different applications as user characteristics.